LapisPhoenix/Free-Bot/README.md

 # giveaway-bot
-The Bot I'm giving away to someone for free!
-Took my about 3 weeks to make!
+The bot I'm giving away to someone for free

 ###